redis/redis-doc/commands/config set.md

 [hgcarr22rc]: http://github.com/antirez/redis/raw/2.8/redis.conf

-* Where bytes or other quantities are specified, it is not possible to use the `redis.conf` abbreviated form (10k 2gb ... and so forth), everything should be specified as a well-formed 64-bit integer, in the base unit of the configuration directive.
+* In most options where bytes or other quantities are specified, it is not possible to use the `redis.conf` abbreviated form (10k 2gb ... and so forth), everything should be specified as a well-formed 64-bit integer, in the base unit of the configuration directive.
+However since Redis version equal or greater to 3.2 (currently in alpha stage) it will be possible to use `CONFIG SET maxmemory` with units like in `redis.conf`.
 * The save parameter is a single string of space-separated integers.
   Every pair of integers represent a seconds/modifications threshold.